grafana/writers-toolkit/docs/sources/review/backport-changes/_index.md

 This is the most common scenario.

-### After the new version branch is cut but _before_ it’s released
+### After the new version branch is cut but _before_ it's released

 This is the time period covering approximately the last two weeks before a release.
-During this time, content that’s intended for the upcoming release version needs to be backported.
+During this time, content that's intended for the upcoming release version needs to be backported.
 For example:

 - Grafana v11.3 version branch cut October 8, 2024
 - Grafana v11.3 released October 22, 2024

-From October 8 - 22, the new version branch is cut but hasn’t yet been released.
+From October 8 - 22, the new version branch is cut but hasn't yet been released.

 ### Guidance